-Project Zephyr - Foamblock's electric-car-building STEM experience, is a life size real world personal simulator
+Project Zephyr - Foamblock's electric-car-building STEAM experience, is a life-size real-world personal simulator.

-Project Zephyr gives institutions the opportunity to teach their students how to build their own custom electric vehicle limited only by their imagination and willpower.
+Project Zephyr gives institutions the opportunity to teach their students how to build their custom electric vehicles limited only by their imagination and willpower.

-It gives the students the opportunity to experience their creativity and work first hand by being "in" it.
-There are few things more satisfying than test driving your creation and seeing it work.
+It gives the students the opportunity to experience their creativity and work first hand, literally.
+There are few things more satisfying than successfully test driving your creation

 We believe that Project Zephyr can truly change the way a student learns and prepares for life after school.

-"Oh, thats Emily, a year 8 student driving the car she built last year" answers your admissions officer.
+"Oh, that's Emily, a year eight student driving the car she built last year," answers your admissions officer.

-We believe that being multidisciplinary is key in todays world, and thus have made
+We believe that being multidisciplinary is vital in today's world, and thus have made

 Project Zephyr modular to accommodate multiple disciplines

-Whether you're a university or a secondary school, you can use the project as a fun kit assembly activity teaching students teamwork, communication and practical skills using only very basic tools, or you can customise your project to teach advanced concepts in depth such as lithium battery management systems using high tech equipment.
+Whether you're a university or a secondary school, you can use the project as a fun kit activity, teaching students teamwork, communication and practical skills using only basic tools.
+You can also customise your plan to teach advanced concepts in-depth such as lithium battery management systems using high tech equipment.

 Subjects can range from year 7 to year 13 and beyond into higher education.